+ Starting new First Day of School traditions

 Making the First Day of School Extra Special

-And because I can’t miss the opportunity to be a little extra, we celebrated my first-born stretching her wings just a little bit with the cutest back to school treat and decor for the first day of her newest adventure!
+And because I can’t miss the opportunity to be a little extra, we celebrated my first-born stretching her wings just a little bit with the cutest Happy First Day of School treat and decor to celebrate her newest adventure!

 I typically start my table decor with a roll of brown paper as a neutral table runner and get creative from there.
 Here, I used a roll of writing paper that I found in the Target dollar spot and added letters from our alphabet puzzle.
 I used a vase of wildflowers from our yard, a bowl of apples, and jar of positivity pencils as well as the “First Day” flag from her first day photos, to create a school-inspired centerpiece.

 Happy First Day of School Pencil Treat

 I have seen this sweet pencil treat floating around my various social media feeds and it was just too adorable and easy to pass up!
 We modified ours a bit to make it allergy friendly.
 Other yummy options include swapping the graham crackers for wafer cookies or waffles!

 Ingredients: Graham Crackers, store-bought vanilla frosting, red/pink food coloring, mini chocolate chips (Enjoy Life is a great brand if you’re making allergy friendly treats).